glue-viz/glue/doc/developer_guide/linking.rst

 Creating component links programmatically
 -----------------------------------------

-As described in :ref:`data_classes`, components are identified by :class:`~glue.core.component_id.ComponentID` instances.
+As described in :ref:`data_tutorial`, components are identified by :class:`~glue.core.component_id.ComponentID` instances.
 We can then use these to create links across datasets.
 Note that links are not defined between :class:`~glue.core.data.Data` or :class:`~glue.core.component.Component`